 Such clean water charity initiatives can also save lives.

 People in developing regions such as Asia and Africa are often forced to drink water contaminated with feces, arsenic and other harmful elements.
 As it is the only water available, they have no choice.
 This unsafe water leads to disease, including cholera, typhoid, polio, dysentery and diarrhea.
-According to the World Water Council, “Water-related diseases are the most common cause of illness and death among the poor of developing countries.”3 They estimate that every year 1.8 million people die from diarrheal diseases alone, and 90 percent of those deaths are children under the age of 5.4
+According to clean water organizations like the World Water Council, “Water-related diseases are the most common cause of illness and death among the poor of developing countries.”3 They estimate that every year 1.8 million people die from diarrheal diseases alone, and 90 percent of those deaths are children under the age of 5.4